-1. To receive the Audited Financial Statements of the Group and of the Company for the financial year ended 31 December 2013 and the Report of the Directors and Auditors thereon.
+1. To receive the Audited Financial Statements of the Group and of the Company for the financial year ended 31 December 2014 and the Report of the Directors and Auditors thereon.

-2. To declare a First & Final Single Tier Dividend of 2.5 sen per shares for the financial year ended 31 December (Resolution 1)
+2. To declare a First & Final Single Tier Dividend of 2.5 sen per share for the financial year ended 31 December (Resolution 1)

-3. To approve the payment of Directors' Fees amounting to RM117,000 in respect of the financial year ending (Resolution 2) 31 December 2014
+3. To approve the payment of Directors' Fees amounting to RM120,000 in respect of the financial year ending (Resolution 2) 31 December 2015